 As of the date of the Company's acquisition of NBI, NBI had junior subordinated debentures with a face value of \$32,990,000 outstanding.
 The application of business combination accounting to the NBI acquisition resulted in an adjustment to cause the carrying value of these debt obligations to be adjusted to their fair value of \$24,120,000 as of that date.
 The discount to face value is being amortized over the remaining life of these obligations as an adjustment increasing the interest cost of these instruments to market rates as of the acquisition date, and increasing their carrying amount to face value at their maturity.
+Effective October 1, 2015, NBI was merged into Triumph Bancorp, Inc. and the junior subordinated debentures were transferred to Triumph Bancorp, Inc.

 The debentures are included on the consolidated balance sheet as liabilities; however, for regulatory purposes, the related capital securities are eligible for inclusion in regulatory capital, subject to certain limitations.
-All of the carrying value of \$24,423,000 was allowed in the calculation of Tier I capital as of December 31, 2014.
+All of the carrying value of \$24,687,000 was allowed in the calculation of Tier I capital as of December 31, 2015.

-The junior subordinated debentures are due to National Bancshares Capital Trusts II and III, 100% owned nonconsolidated subsidiaries of NBI.
-The debentures were issued by NBI in 2003 (\$15,464,000 Capital Trust II) and 2006 (\$17,526,000 Capital Trust III) in conjunction with the trusts' issuances of NBI obligated capital securities of \$15,000,000 and \$17,000,000, respectively.
-The trusts used the proceeds from the issuances of their capital securities to buy floating rate junior subordinated deferrable interest debentures issued by NBI.
+The junior subordinated debentures are due to National Bancshares Capital Trusts II and III, 100% owned nonconsolidated subsidiaries of the Company.
+The debentures were issued in 2003 (\$15,464,000 Capital Trust II) and 2006 (\$17,526,000 Capital Trust III) in conjunction with the trusts' issuances of obligated capital securities of \$15,000,000 and \$17,000,000, respectively.
+The trusts used the proceeds from the issuances of their capital securities to buy floating rate junior subordinated deferrable interest debentures.
 These debentures are the trusts' only assets and the interest payments from the debentures finance the distributions paid on the capital securities.
-These debentures are unsecured, rank junior, and are subordinate in the right of payment to all senior debt of NBI.
+These debentures are unsecured, rank junior, and are subordinate in the right of payment to all senior debt of the Company.